composewell/streamly/docs/User/Tutorials/Introduction.md

 ### Reactive Programming

 Streamly supports reactive (time domain) programming because of its support for declarative concurrency.
-Please see the `Streamly.Internal.Data.Stream.Time` module for time-specific and sampling combinators.
+Please see the `Streamly.Data.Stream.Prelude` module for time-specific and sampling combinators.

 The examples [AcidRain.hs][] and [CirclingSquare.hs][] demonstrate